devfire/corrosion/README.md

 ### Real-World Example

 From the test file, you can see an example configuration:
-- **Fixed delay**: 500ms
+- **Fixed delay**: 500ms per packet
-- **Random range**: 100-300ms
+- **Random range**: 100-300ms per packet
-- **Total expected latency**: 600-800ms per connection
+- **Total expected latency**: 600-800ms × number of packets (typically 4-5 seconds for HTTPS requests with 8-10 packets)

 The [`test_latency.py`](test_latency.py:1) script demonstrates this by:
-1. Making HTTP requests through the proxy
+1. Making HTTPS requests through the proxy
-2. Measuring response times
+2. Measuring total response times
-3. Showing the added latency in action
+3. Showing the cumulative per-packet latency in action

+For example, with 100ms per packet, a typical HTTPS request shows ~830ms total latency, indicating approximately 8-9 packets were processed.

 ### Implementation Details